CroqueMr/intel-dv-libreelec/docs/HARDWARE.md

 # Hardware requirements

-The tested LE platform is an Intel Core i7-11390H / Iris Xe system, connected through native HDMI to an LG G5.
+The tested LE platform is an Intel Core i7-11390H Geekom IT11 / Iris Xe system, connected through native HDMI to an LG G5.
 Results apply to that route, not every mini-PC sold with the same CPU.
-The earlier Core Ultra 5 226V evidence uses the shared Linux/mpv implementation, not this Kodi image.

 ## Conditions for automatic DV output